sbalestra/know-how/vim.md

 `da)` (including the parentheses)
 (works for different kinds of brackets and quotation marks)

 Can be used on nested pairs of parentheses also:
-    d2a)
-    2da)
+`d2a)`
-(what is the difference?)
+`2da)` (what is the difference?)

 ## Navigating

 ### Navigating between lines

 Set a mark (e.g. named x):

     mx

 Jump to a mark (e.g. named x):

     'a

 ### Navigating on the same line

-	asdf asdf asdf

 Next word:

     w

 Previous word:

     b

 Beginning of first word:

     ^

 Before the first word:

     0

 ## Entering insert mode

 ### Big movements

 At end of line:

     A

 At the beginning of the first word:

     I

 ### Small movements

 Before (at) cursor:

     i

 After cursor:

     a

 At the end of the current word:

     ea